thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

 1. [Create a manual snapshot]({{ site.baseurl }}/admin/backup-restore/overview-snapshot.html).
 2. [Connect to the database with the ThoughtSpot SQL Command Line (TQL)](prep-schema-for-load.html#connect-with-tql).
-3. Issue the command to drop the existing relationship, by issuing a command like one of these examples:
+3. Issue the command to drop the existing relationship

+   Before dropping a relationship TQL checks for and then warns of any dependent objects.
+To continue with the drop any way, use the `--allow_unsafe` flag.
+   The following examples illustrate several different types of drop operations.

-    -   Drop a foreign key by name, if it was given a name when it was defined:
+    Drop a foreign key by name, if it was given a name when it was defined:

     ```
     TQL> ALTER TABLE
          "sales_fact"
          DROP CONSTRAINT
          "FK_PO_number";
     ```

-    -   Drop a relationship by name, if it was given a name when it was defined:
+    Drop a relationship by name, if it was given a name when it was defined:

     ```

     TQL> ALTER TABLE "fruit_dim"
          DROP RELATIONSHIP "REL_dates";
     ```

-    -   Drop the foreign key relationship explicitly, if it doesn't have a name, by referencing the two tables that are joined.
+    Drop the foreign key relationship explicitly, if it doesn't have a name, by referencing the two tables that are joined.
 This drops all foreign keys between the two tables:

     ```
     TQL> ALTER TABLE "shipments"
          DROP CONSTRAINT
          FOREIGN KEY "orders";
     ```

-    -   Drop all generic relationships between two tables:
+    Drop all generic relationships between two tables:

     ```
     TQL> ALTER TABLE "wholesale_buys"
          DROP RELATIONSHIP
          WITH "retail_sales";
     ```

 4. Define a new relationship, if you want to, using `ALTER TABLE...ADD CONSTRAINT...`
 5. Test that any dependent objects (pinboards, worksheets, etc.) are still working correctly.